adriaant/CALM-API/README.md

 ### Multiple Sequences

-Because of the implementation of time-delay connections (see documentation), the CALM network can be trained with sequential information.
-The `MultiSequence` class contains routines to train a given network on a set of sequences.
+With the implementation of time-delay connections, the CALM network can be trained with sequential information.
+The `MultiSequence` class contains routines to train a given network using an ordered set of sequences.
 Compile an executable for the files `Main.cpp`, `MultiSequence.cpp` and `MultiSeqSample.cpp`, and run it with:

 ```
 calm -r 1 -e 10 -i 100 -d simulations/multi -b king -v 0 -p 0